 Grant FAQs Applying for a research grant

 If your research grant application questions are not answered in the FAQs below, please get in touch at researchgrants@musculardystrophyuk.org.
-Please also check our guidance for applicants and grant funding process for more information.

 What is the remit of Muscular Dystrophy UK?